Vatican Museums Tickets & Tours

 Sistine Chapel

-Home to Michelangelo’s iconic ceiling and The Last Judgment, the Sistine Chapel is a must-see for art lovers and pilgrims alikeSilence is enforced, and photography is prohibited.
+Home to Michelangelo’s iconic ceiling and The Last Judgment, the Sistine Chapel is a must-see for art lovers and pilgrims alike.
+You observe the legendary frescoes in silence.

 Access: Yes